PieterVerbeke/COMPASS/ReadME.md

   3. Estimate the best fitting parameters for each participant given the simulated data.
   These are the ‘estimated parameters’.
   4. Compute statistics.
-  The statistic differs across criterions.
+  The statistic differs across criteria.
       - _internal_correlation_: correlation between sampled and estimated parameter values.
       - _external_correlation_: correlation between estimated parameter values and external measure (e.g., questionnaire score).
       - _group_difference_: T-statistic of difference in parameter values between two groups.